-Encourage the kids to grow their own giant beanstalk with these ‘magic’ beans.
+Encourage the kids to grow their own giant beanstalk with ‘magic’ beans.
 Runner beans are really easy to grow into tall climbing plants.
 And they taste really good too!
+You can grow any type of veg.

 Get a bird spotting book and let them get to know which birds are in your garden.
 Make it even more fun by picking up a small pair of binoculars to really get them interested in wildlife watching.